 - 1. Select the best answer.
-Which section of the NAVFAC P-307 is the rigging gear section?
+Which section of NAVFAC P-307 is the rigging gear section?

-- A. Section 12
+- A. Section 8

-- B. Section 14
+- B. Section 10

-- C. Section 10
+- C. Section 12

-- D. Section 8
+- D. Section 14

-- 2. True or False.
-It is okay to use home-made rigging gear as long as you are lifting light loads.
+- 2. Select the best answer.
+True or False: It is okay to use homemade rigging gear as long as you are lifting light loads.

 - A. True

 - B. False

 - 3. Select the best answer.
 When selecting rigging gear for a job, which of the statements below should be followed?

-- A. Never use damaged gear
+- A. Never use damaged gear.

-- B. Consider height restrictions when selecting sling lengths
+- B. Consider height restrictions when selecting sling lengths.

-- C. Never use gear past its inspection due date
+- C. Never use gear past its inspection due date.

-- D. Base rigging gear on the total stress, not just the weight of the load
+- D. Base rigging gear on the total stress, not just the weight of the load.

-- E. Follow all of the above
+- E. All of the above

 - 4. Select the best answer.
 What should be used between the rigging gear and the load to prevent damage to the load and rigging?

-- A. Appropriate Sling Protection
+- A. appropriate sling protection

-- B. Your hand
+- B. metal spacers

-- C. Metal spacers
+- C. your hand

-- 5. True or False.
-Two people can operate a chain fall if the pull chain is too hard for one person to pull while hoisting a load.
+- 5. Select the best answer.
+True or False: Two people can operate a chain fall if the pull chain is too hard for one person to pull while hoisting a load.

 - A. True

 - B. False